-This scholarship is awarded to valedictorians graduating from high schools located in Duval, Baker, Flagler, Clay, Nassau and St. Johns counties in Florida.
-The amount of the President’s Scholarship may be adjusted to maintain compliance with institutional, state and federal awarding guidelines, however recipients are guaranteed that 100% of tuition will be covered from gift sources.
+This scholarship is awarded to valedictorians graduating from high schools located in Duval, Baker, Clay, Nassau, and St. Johns counties in Florida.
+Only one (1) scholarship will be awarded in each county and will require the valedictorians to complete an additional essay prompt.
+The amount of the President’s Scholarship may be adjusted to maintain compliance with institutional, state, and federal awarding guidelines, however recipients are guaranteed that 100% of tuition will be covered from gift sources.

 Jacksonville Commitment Scholarship